9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 print(x > y or z < y)   # Output: True
 print(not x > y)        # Output: False
 ```

+### Chew the Byte
+1. Write a boolean expression to determine if the variable `year` is a leap year.
+1. A year is a leap year if it is divisible by 4, but not divisible by 100, unless it is divisible by 400.

 ## Conditional Statements